November 12, 2019 1:14 pm, .

 Owen says: “I have lived in Salford for 15 years and when I retired decided to help several veterans’ charities.
 I have seen for myself the effect of war on some of my friends and acquaintances.
 I have also seen the actions taken by kind and caring individuals to help alleviate this suffering.

 “We must remember this appalling sacrifice.
-We must understand why it happened and how to prevent it happening again.
+We must understand why it happened and how to prevent it from happening again.

 Come and join us – Veterans helping Veterans